 In the past, your customers may have relied on a variety of methods to find sources for products to purchase for resale in their storefronts.
 You may have received phone calls from placements in the Yellow Pages or other local advertisements, or invested in brochures, print mailers, or even cold calls to businesses.
 But as time went on, you probably noticed that these sales methods lost their effectiveness, and the phone calls dwindled.

 With the emergence of the Internet, retailers found that it was far more convenient to go online to research potential distributors and their products.
-They were not only able to find a larger selection of companies and products quickly, but also able to read reviews, customer feedback, and see detailed photos or specs in a matter of seconds.
+They were not only able to find a larger selection of companies and products quickly but also to read reviews, customer feedback, and see detailed photos or specs in a matter of seconds.

 This shift in preference requires your marketing to shift, as well.
 If you aren’t using the Internet to reach potential customers, you’re likely missing most of them.
-However, this is actually good news for your company: online marketing is far more cost-effective than traditional methods, and the ROI is much, much easier to track.
+However, this is actually good news for your company.
+Online marketing is far more cost-effective than traditional methods, and the ROI is much, much easier to track.

 6 ways to reach the most potential customers with online marketing

 Now that you know why digital channels are so valuable for manufacturer marketing strategies, let’s dive into some of the tactics you should try.
 These marketing strategies for manufacturers and distributors are some of the most successful ones we’ve used for our clients and will help you reach more potential customers at the lowest cost possible.

 1. Optimize your website for searches

 The first step in your manufacturer or distributor marketing strategy should be to ensure that your website can be easily found in searches by potential customers — and that it outranks any competitors.
 This is done through search engine optimization, often abbreviated as SEO.